 A video player is a destination where your live videos will ultimately get played.
 You will need it if you are developing your own live-streaming platform.
 Why are we telling it here?
 Because unless and until you don’t have a player, you will probably not be able to test your live-streaming server.

 So, you can either set up a completely new website from scratch and then embed player SDKs like Muvi Player.
-Or, use a no-code live streaming platform builder like Muvi Live.
+Or, use a no-code live streaming platform builder like Muvi Live with live streaming SDK capabilities.

 But since you are doing it on your own, we are assuming that you would build your website and then embed the Player SDKs.